 Adaptable Blotter configuration tools allows administrators easily to manage user permissions, storage locations and team sharing.

-You can set Configuration Server o be either Local Storage or Remote Storage.
+You can set user state to be saved either to Local Storage or Remote Storage.
 If it is set to 'Remote Storage' then all user configuration is always available, irrespective of which computer the user is using.

 There might be times when you need to access the Adaptable Blotter programmatically at run-time.
 To help you, the AdaptableBlotter class contains an IBlotterApi member which includes a number of useful methods and events that you can use.